bmlt-enabled/bmlt-root-server/CONTRIBUTING.md

 Database Password: bmlt_password
 ```
 Note that the Database Host is `db` rather than the usual `localhost`.
 If you start with the install wizard, normally
 you need an empty database, but the `bmlt` database already contains sample data.
-A convenient alternative to creating
+A convenient alternative to dropping
-a new database is to use the provided `bmlt` database, and to change the Table Prefix to `na2`, as above.
+and (re) creating `bmlt` is to use the provided `bmlt` database, and to change the Table Prefix to `na2`, as above.
 If you need
 to run the installer again, just use a new Table Prefix each time (`na3` etc).
-If you do need to access mysql, open
+If you do want to access mysql, open
-another shell using `docker exec -it docker_db_1 bash`, and then run `mysql -u bmlt_user -p`.
+another shell using `docker exec -it docker_db_1 bash`, and then run `mysql -u root -pbmlt_root_password`.

 Finally, as with the earlier directions, when finished exit by pressing ctrl+c or by running `docker-compose down`.